bazhenov/bazhenov.github.com/content/posts/2025-07-activity-monitor-anatomy/index.md

 Both metrics are accessible programmatically using `proc_pid_rusage()` with the `ri_phys_footprint` and `ri_resident_size` fields – no special entitlements required.

-[^1]: Only present in Real Memory if it is not compressed or swapped out right now
+[^1]: Only present in Real Memory if it is not swapped out right now